task123/AutoTT/README.md

 ### Cameras
 ####(Cameras.py and templates)
 The Cameras class takes picutes with the web cameras and stream video from a http-server using Flask in addition to using OpenCV to find stop signs, speed signs (machine learning used to read the numbers) and traffic lights.
 Flask is easily installed by running the command 'pip install flask' in the terminal.
+The templates is used for this video stream.
 More on our use of OpenCv is found [here](https://autottblog.wordpress.com/programming-the-car/opencv/).
+The Cameras class

 ### Running the program
 ####(mainLoop.py, controllerOfMainloop.py and startControllerOfMainLoopAtBoot.sh)